Anticyclotomic Euler systems for unitary groups: Continuous e tale cohomology

 \section{Continuous \'{e}tale cohomology}

 In this appendix, we explicate in a general setting two constructions in Jannsen's continuous \'{e}tale cohomology that we have made use of in this article.
 The first of these are the ``pushforward functors'' -- compositions of certain Gysin and trace morphisms.
-In \cite{KLZ2015}, these were defined in cases when continuous \'{e}tale cohomology coincides with the usual definition of $p$-adic cohomology.
-The second is an Iwasawa theoretic version of the $p$-adic Abel--Jacobi map that allows us to ``bypass'' cohomological triviality when the $p$-adic Lie extension along which the limit is taken has positive dimension.
+In \cite[\S 2.1] {KLZ2015}, these were defined in cases when continuous \'{e}tale cohomology coincides with the usual definition of ($p$-adic) \'{e}tale cohomology.
+The second is localised versions of the ($p$-adic) \'{e}tale Abel--Jacobi map arising from the Hochschild-Serre spectral sequence, where we establish certain functoriality properties of these maps.